DOI-USGS/ISIS3/Building-ISIS3-with-cmake.md

 `git push origin <name of the branch>` (origin is the name of the remote for your fork)

 Now, on the GitHub website on your fork's page, you should see your new branch come up.
-Click "New Pull Request" and make sure that the main ISIS3 repo's name and "dev" on the left side of the arrow, ensuring that we are making a PR into dev.
+Click "New Pull Request" and make sure that the main ISIS3 repo's name and "dev" are on the left side of the arrow, ensuring that we are making a PR into dev.
 Now, you can click "Create Pull Request".
 Your PR should be open, and another developer will review it and merge it.

 You now have the latest cmake files and can start building ISIS3 with cmake!

 ## Anaconda and ISIS3 dependencies
 ISIS3 dependencies are managed through Anaconda.
 The cmake build configuration system expects an active [Anaconda environment](https://conda.io/docs/user-guide/tasks/manage-environments.html#activating-an-environment) containing these dependencies.
 There is an environment.yml file  at the top level of the ISIS3 repo.
-To create the required Anaconda environment, enter the following command:
+To create the required Anaconda environment, go into the ISIS3 directory and enter the following command in:

 `conda env create -n <environment-name> -f environment.yml`